gitlabhq/omnibus-gitlab/README.md

 ## Installation

-After the steps below your GitLab instance should reachable over HTTP, and have an admin user with username `root` and password `5iveL!fe`.
+After the steps below your GitLab instance should reachable over HTTP at the IP or hostname of your server, with an admin user with username `root` and password `5iveL!fe`.

 ### Ubuntu 12.04